ddhorstman/EEME-frontend/README.md

 # EEME-frontend
 A URL me-ifier.
-Frontend in React (Typescript).
+Frontend built in React (Typescript).